Heartland rugby: Week 4 sees big changes on points ladder

 Back in Oamaru after taking their first home game to Dunedin's Forsyth Barr Stadium, proficient goal-kicking halfback Robbie Smith was the hero for the home side, as his fifth penalty right on fulltime snatched a dramatic 22-21 win over defending champions Thames Valley.

-The home side was out-scored three converted tries to one, as Thames Valley first-five Reece Broughton had an excellent day himself with two tries and all the conversions.
+The home side was out-scored three converted tries to one, as Thames Valley first-five Reece Boughton had an excellent day himself with two tries and all the conversions.

 Their Bay of Plenty import second five Danny Kayes also scored his third try in two games, as Thames Valley would pressure the home side to snatch possession in scoring two of their five-pointers.